Azure/azure-sdk-for-c/sdk/docs/platform/README.md

 You can also implement your own HTTP transport adapter and use it.
 This allows you to use a different HTTP stack other than `libcurl`.
 Follow the instructions on [using your own HTTP stack implementation](https://github.com/Azure/azure-sdk-for-c/blob/main/README.md#using-your-own-http-stack-implementation).

+## MQTT Transport Adapter

+The Azure SDK has its own MQTT (CONNECT, PUB, SUB, etc) event structures.
+For this reason, an MQTT transport adapter is required to be implemented whenever the stateful Azure SDK MQTT API surface is used by the application.

+The Azure SDK provides implementations for Mosquitto MQTT (`az_mosquitto5`) and for Paho AsyncClient (`az_pahoasync5`).

+>Note: See [CMake Options][azure_sdk_cmake_options].
+You have to turn on building either  transport in order to have this adapter available.

+If you are interested in developing your own MQTT transport adapter, please follow the `az_mqtt5.h` [MQTT Platform Porting Guide](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5.h#L34).

 ## Contributing